 📊

-Scrum vs Kanban — when to choose each: Use Scrum when you are building a product in iterations and need a structured cadence for planning and review.
-Use Kanban when work arrives continuously (support tickets, maintenance requests, marketing tasks) and you need to manage flow rather than plan sprints.
-Many teams combine both — "Scrumban" — using Kanban boards within Scrum sprints.
+Scrum vs Kanban — how to choose: Use Scrum when you are building a product in iterations and need a structured planning and review cadence.
+Use Kanban when work arrives continuously such as support tickets, maintenance tasks or marketing requests and you need to manage flow rather than plan sprints.
+Many teams use both together, running Kanban boards inside Scrum sprints.
+This is sometimes called Scrumban.

 06 — Decision Framework